 Torrenting is both legal and illegal.
 The difference between the two is as follows:

-- Torrenting in which you download a file with expired copyright, which is now in the public
+- Torrenting is when you download a file with expired copyright, which is now in the public

-- Torrenting is legal when you download a file and gives a license granting permission for file sharing and distributing.
+- Torrenting is legal when you download a file and give a license granting permission for file sharing and distributing.

 - Torrenting is unlawful when you download a file that violates copyright and is not open to the public.

 Like every other thing, torrenting also has both positive and negative sides.
 The pros and cons of torrenting are as follows:

 Torrenting is an open process and doesn’t cost you anything.
 A simple setup does it and, in return, gives you access to a vast abundance of information.

 Torrenting websites are in abundance.
 All these sites offer many downloadable files, making it easy for users to find and download their desired files.

 In torrenting, there is no central point of failure.
 Even if the connection fails so still, you can download the file from other servers.